7und3dpy/enterprise-infrastructure-lab/docs/architecture-overview.md

 ---

 ## Conclusion
-The BinCorp lab architecture is designed to reflect how multiple enterprise technologies operate together rather than as isolated tools.
+The Samsung lab architecture is designed to reflect how multiple enterprise technologies operate together rather than as isolated tools.
 The result is a layered infrastructure model that supports identity, secure internal services, remote access, detection, and monitoring in a realistic virtual lab.